 The Registrar will deny an application if a ship is banned on Port State Control grounds of any member state in which Cyprus is included in the Memoranda of Understanding at the time of application.
 Also, if the ship has been detained on at least 3 occasions during 2 years before the application on Port State Control groups by the US Coast Guard or States of Memoranda of Understanding.
 Ships constructed or purported to be used exclusively for inland navigation will not be accepted.

-The first step is to consult and work with the necessary advisor to determine the application requirements.
+The first step is to consult and appoint an authorised representative to determine the application requirements.
 Next, the payment of fees and taxes is required before the registration of a ship.
 Provisional registration may be able to be completed abroad by approved consular officers of Cyprus per the instructions of the Republic of Cyprus.
 Finally, all documentation for the application is submitted for approval.

-Two circumstances allow for ship registration in Cyprus based on meeting ownership criteria.
+Two circumstances allow for ship or yacht registration in Cyprus based on meeting ownership criteria.

 If more than 50% of the shares are owned by a Cypriot citizen, other EU member state, or European Economic Area, a ship may be registered in the Register of Cyprus.